 You may have also noticed small changes to the UI, relating to Search, in the Start Menu.
 The Search Button has been removed from the right side of the Start Menu.
 A button labeled Search Everywhere has replaced See All Results now.

-The contextual search has also been removed.
+The contextual Search has also been removed.
 In Windows Explorer, users will also see a Search Everywhere option in the toolbar now.

-Search missing from start menu
+Search missing from the Start menu

 - Start menu button